 Jelly doughnuts are a type of jam-filled doughnut dusted with white sugar.
 They are a widespread dessert and snack and have a wide range of varieties on all continents.
 The jelly filling is not regular jelly but actually a mixture of jam, corn syrup, fruits, and sugar.

-The pastry is pretty high in calories; a single one contains about 270 calories.
+The pastry is pretty high in calories; a single one contains about 270 calories (such as the Jelly Donut from Dunkin Donuts (4)).
 The fact that it is deep-fried and filled with jam probably makes people have an upset stomach.
 Jelly doughnuts are best enjoyed while still hot, and if stored in the fridge, they can last up to a week.

 A jelly roll is a fluffy sponge cake filled with jam or jelly and icings and then rolled up into a log, similar to how people prepare Jam Roly-Poly.
 The cake is then dusted with sugar powder.